tristanic/isolde/README.md

 respectively.

-In Windows, the corresponding commands are slighty more complex - an extra layer of indirection is needed for the command-line switches to be correctly handled.
+In Windows, a special executable is needed for the command-line switches to be correctly handled.
 The following command will clean, build and install ISOLDE:

-`C:\Program Files\ChimeraX\bin\python.exe" "c:\Program Files\ChimeraX\bin\Lib\site-packages\ChimeraX_main.py" -m PyQt5.pyrcc_main -o src/resources/resources_rc.py src/resources/resources.qrc`
+`C:\Program Files\ChimeraX\bin\ChimeraX-console.exe" -m PyQt5.pyrcc_main -o src/resources/resources_rc.py src/resources/resources.qrc`

-`C:\Program Files\ChimeraX\bin\python.exe" "c:\Program Files\ChimeraX\bin\Lib\site-packages\ChimeraX_main.py" --nogui --cmd "devel clean .; devel install .; exit"`
+`C:\Program Files\ChimeraX\bin\ChimeraX-console.exe" --nogui --cmd "devel clean .; devel install .; exit"`

+For convenience, these commands are also wrapped in a batch file, make_win.bat.

+`make_win release clean app-install`

+... will achieve the same result as the above.

 ## Building the documentation